Circumbinary planet: Planet size limit

 As of June 2016, all but one of the confirmed Kepler circumbinary planets are smaller than Jupiter.
 This cannot be a selection effect because larger planets are easier to detect.
 Simulations had predicted this would be the case.

 Habitability

 All the Kepler circumbinary planets are either close to or actually in the habitable zone.
 None of them are terrestrial planets, but large moons of such planets could be habitable.
 Because of the stellar binarity, the insolation received by the planet will likely be time-varying in a way quite unlike the regular sunlight Earth receives.

 Transit probability

 Circumbinary planets are generally more likely to transit than planets around a single star.
 The probability when the planetary orbit overlaps with the stellar binary orbit has been obtained.
 For planets orbiting eclipsing stellar binaries (such as the detected systems), the analytical expression of the transit probability in a finite observation time has been obtained.

+Composition

+Circumbinary planets should preferentially be icy, not rocky.